 Welcome to my home page.
-I am a researcher and Associate Professor of Economics at The University of Santiago of Chile.
+I am a researcher and Associate Professor of Economics at The University of Chile.
 My research focuses on maternal and child health, and family fertility decisions.
 In particular my papers examine the impact of public programs on maternal mortality and morbidity, early life health outcomes for children, and the determinants of parental investment in children.
 I am also interested in applied microeconometrics and computation.
 To find my publications and work in progress, please see the research section of this site.

 My research code is open source.
 All code on this site is released under a GNU copyleft licence, meaning it is free for you to change and circulate.
 All sole authored writing to which I hold copyright is released under the Creative Commons.
 Replication materials for my empirical papers are available on the research section of this site.
 On the computation page I make available a number of open-source software routines which implement microeconometric methods.
 Version controlled copies of these are also available on my github page.